 Recall Monitor can help you keep track of active recalls for products that affect children.

-Here are some examples of product recalls that posed a threat to the health and safety of children and infants in 2019.
+Here are some examples of product recalls that posed a threat to the health and safety of children and infants since 2019.

 Flammable clothing is clothing that catches fire and burns easily.
 If clothing catches fire while being worn, the wearer may suffer serious burns which can lead to permanent scarring, disability and even death.
 Children's clothing that most commonly catch fire are pajamas and nighties.
 Sometimes, an open fire is not even necessary, even being close to heat sources can be dangerous.

-2019 so far had 6 children's products that posed the serious risk of choking.
+24 children's products posed the serious risk of choking.

 Choking hazards occur when faulty products break or snap to create small parts that children may choke on.
 Examples of such products are things like pacifiers and baby bottles.
 Parts of such recalled products can break and get stuck in a child's throat, blocking their airways.